 It's no secret our healthcare system is broken in the United States.
 One of the biggest issues is how impersonal going to the doctor feels—most doctors only have a few minutes to see each patient, and there's virtually no doctor-patient relationship.
 This can be make yearly gynecological exams feel especially dreadful, as any woman who has ever gritted her teeth with her feet in stirrups can attest.

 Tia, a New York-based next generation women’s healthcare platform, is on a mission to change that.
 Inspired by founder Carolyn Witte’s experience struggling to navigate the healthcare system while going through a three year PCOS diagnosis process in her early 20s, Tia is on a mission to build a new distinctly female care model from the ground up, online and offline.
 Tia has an app, but they have a brick and mortar office in New York's flatiron district as well.
 And don't worry—they take insurance!

-Tired of those three-minute long doctors appointments that leave you without a diagnosis and prescription for a medication that you have no idea why you're taking?
+Tired of those three-minute-long doctor appointments that leave you without a diagnosis and prescription for a medication that you have no idea why you're taking?
 The Well hears you, which is why they created a beautiful, calming members-only wellness club in the heart of New York City.

-Dr. Stacy Cohen started The Moment with the intention of creating a space and community that would revolutionize mental healthcare.
-With a spa-like office in Santa Monica, Dr. Cohen creates the truly integrative approach necessary to build lasting recovery from complex conditions including mood disorders, anxiety disorders, trauma, and addiction.
+Dr. Stacy Cohen started The Moment to create a space and community that would revolutionize mental healthcare.
+With a spa-like office in Santa Monica, Dr. Cohen creates the truly integrative approach necessary to build lasting recovery from complex conditions, including mood disorders, anxiety disorders, trauma, and addiction.